Scotland lose but give sluggish All Blacks a scare

 But even with that powerful emotional lever to reach for, few had any hope of a repeat of 2017's close game, never mind a first ever win over New Zealand.
 Even this imperfect version of them.

-And any at Murrayfield who did have hope might have thought of heading for the pub when Taukei'aho crashed over with the visitors' first attack and Telea pounced on a cross-field trick for a debut score to make it 14-0 after seven minutes.
+And any at Murrayfield who did have hope might have thought of heading for the pub when Taukei'aho crashed over with the visitors' first attack and Telea pounced on a cross-field kick for a debut score to make it 14-0 after seven minutes.

 But Scotland found whatever it is they misplaced at the end of 2021.
 Townsend's team re-discovered some intensity, accuracy, and inspiration.